There was a time in this fair land when the railroad did not run

 Long before the white man and long before the wheel

 When the green dark forest was too silent to be real.
 (Gordon Lightfoot.
 “Canadian Railroad Trilogy”)

-The Canadian Canoe Museum provides a unique entry point to understanding the indigenous peoples who made this their “home and native land”.
-This was before the time the Canadian Pacific Railway and the Trans-Canada Highway became the new rivers of a vast and growing country.
+The Canadian Canoe Museum provides a unique entry point to understanding the indigenous peoples who made what we know as Canada their “home and native land”.
+This was the time before the Canadian Pacific Railway and the Trans-Canada Highway became the new rivers of a vast and growing country.
 The Maliseet, the Algonquin, the Ojibwe, the Cree, the Dene, and the Nootka (to name just a few of the many indigenous peoples) developed watercraft that allowed them to move across the countless lakes and rivers of the Canadian Shield and tundra or along the ocean’s edge.

 I know a man whose school could never teach him patriotism, but who acquired that virtue when he felt in his bones the vastness of his land, and the greatness of those who founded it.
 (Pierre Trudeau)

 The development of the canoe would be furthered by the fur traders and their equivalent of the 18-wheeler laden with trade goods, the canot du Maitre.
 The Canadien voyageurs paddled them from Montreal to the Grand Portage at Lake Superior’s western end.
 Also a part of the story are the late 19th century innovators in the Peterborough area of Ontario who would revolutionize the art of canoe construction through techniques like the use of molds.

 The Museum currently has about six hundred canoes and other watercraft – most from northern North America; the 150 or so not in the nearby warehouse are the ones currently on display in the Museum building itself.

 Kirk Wipper And The Founding of the Museum: